 Including the Whalehead Club on your Outer Banks vacation itinerary gives you the chance to learn more about the history behind the mansion.
 The well preserved mansion appears to have frozen in time, and the property is listed on the National Register of Historic Places.

 From Corolla in the north to Ocracoke Island in the south, five Outer Banks lighthouses proudly stand.
 The Outer Banks lighthouses have protected the hazardous North Carolina coast and played a crucial role throughout the years.

 Today, exploring the dutiful lighthouses is a top thing to do in the Outer Banks.
 Which is your favorite Outer Banks lighthouse?

 Currituck Beach Lighthouse, OBX

-The northernmost Outer Banks lighthouse is located in Corolla not far from the Whalehead Club.
-First lit in 1875 Currituck Beach Lighthouse is very recognizable.
+The northernmost Outer Banks lighthouse is located in Corolla, not far from the Whalehead Club.
+First lit in 1875, Currituck Beach Lighthouse is easily recognizable.

-On the contrary to the other brick lighthouses in the Outer Banks it’s a lighthouse that shows off its natural color.
+On the contrary to other brick lighthouses in the Outer Banks, it’s a lighthouse that shows off its natural color.
 Its unpainted red brick facade is unlike any other sight in the Outer Banks.